katrinayu1213/did_you_really_read_it/README.md

 ## Installation

-You can run a prototype of the Summarizer Tool.
-Once you have installed npm, Node.js, and Express, clone the repository into your directory.
-The prototype is stored in a branch called "site".
+You can run a prototype of the Summarizer Tool <strong>on the branch called "site".</strong> Once you have installed npm, Node.js, and Express, clone the repository into your directory.
+Remember to switch from master to site!

 ```bash
 git checkout site